-- from an Underlying Fund by a Top Fund in a Fund-of-Funds program; - rebalancing of your holdings within Series Private Wealth under the IPC Private Wealth Program; - for systematic withdrawal plans; - redemptions of securities received on the reinvestment of income or other distributions; - redemptions of securities where the proceeds are used to pay asset-based fees to your dealer for Series F and I securities; and - redemptions of securities where the proceeds are used to pay management fees for Series I ("Unbundled Management Fee Series").

-We, the Counsel Funds and any other parties to the circumstances above do not receive any compensation or other consideration for the above arrangements.
+- from an Underlying Fund by a Top Fund in a Fund-of-Funds program; - rebalancing of your holdings within Series Private Wealth under the IPC Private Wealth Program; - for systematic withdrawal plans; - redemptions of securities received on the reinvestment of income or other distributions; - We, the Counsel Funds and any other parties to the circumstances above do not receive any compensation or other consideration for the above arrangements.
 Other than as listed above, we have not entered into any arrangements with any other entity (including other funds) which would permit for short-term trading by that entity.